rgunduz17/Courses/README.md

-# Coursera and edX Assignments
+# Coursera, Udemy and edX Assignments
 This repository is aimed to help Coursera and edX learners who have difficulties in their learning process.
 The quiz and programming homework is belong to coursera and edx and solutions to me.